practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Clojure/README.md

 - try to avoid fancy _atom, (let […] (…)_) or other constructs
 - instead, make inside the loop some (immutable) variable definitions with _(def varN (<more or less complex, potentially conditionally based (if-then-else), calc’s for varN>))_ because they can potentially all be used at the final loop expression at _(recur …)_
-- some of these calculations can be done in user defined functions outside of this (bigger) loop to maintain good oversight
+- some of these calculations can be done in user-defined functions outside of this (bigger) loop to maintain good oversight
 - with that, you are going to have a rather simple tail recursion at _(recur …)_, which in return is also simplifying the _(loop […] …)_ part: simple at the bottom, simple at the top!
 - and: you probably can use some of these intermediate “inside-the-loop-variables” at the _Accept_ and _Return_ parts of the CPS (**Continuation-Passing Style**), that is the last if (Accept)-then (Return)-else (Continuation) construct, with _Continuation_ being the tail recursion